RodrigoARDSJ/BookStore/README.md

 # BookstoreFront
-Project for learning BootStrap and Angular technologies
+Project for learning Spring Boot and Angular technologies

 #